yabramuvdi/yabramuvdi.github.io/_pages/research.md

 comments: false
 ---

+## Doctoral research
+- Currently writing a chapter for the Handbook of Economic and Language about large language models and their applications in economics.
+- Partnered with the Swiss Government (SECO) to develop a recommender system for the public employment service (RAV) to increase the quality of job matches.
+Integrated into the system strategies to reduce potential biases and explanations of the machine learning model predictions.
+- Developing a taxonomy of explainable machine learning techniques and a field experiment to test how they affect people’s perception of automated decisions.
+- Supported the development of three different courses.

 ## Predoctoral research

 I worked with professor [Stephen Hansen](https://sekhansen.github.io/) to build models and tools for the use of unstructured data in economic analysis.
 Some of our main projects include: